Cutting-edge back surgery restores patient's quality of life

-“I eventually went to Gundersen Lutheran for an MRI,” Peggy remembers.
+“I eventually went to Gundersen Health System for an MRI,” Peggy remembers.
 “They found I had a degenerative disc that was causing the pain.”

 At the time, the pain wasn’t constant and Peggy could continue to lift her daughter, exercise, sit, stand and do all the normal things in life.
 But over the course of two years, her pain intensified to the point where she couldn’t do anything without pain.

 “It was debilitating.
 I was in my early 30s and felt so old,” she shares.
 “I’m a legal assistant in La Crosse so I sit for a large part of my day and that was extremely painful.
 My commute to and from Winona was awful.
 If I stood, it caused pain.
 Sitting on a hard surface was excruciating.
 I had an active 2-year-old and I couldn’t physically keep up with her.”

 Peggy knew she had to do something, so she went to see Gundersen neurosurgeon Drew Sullivan, MD.
 Dr. Sullivan suggested she try conservative therapies first, and she began working with Gundersen’s pain specialists.

 “Every pain medication and therapy would work for a while, but it was always a temporary fix,” she says.

 While Peggy was working with the pain specialists, Dr. Sullivan began performing a revolutionary new surgery in which the degenerated disc is replaced, easing patients’ pain and restoring their movement to virtually normal.
 The surgery is called disc arthroplasty, and it can be used in the back (lumbar) or neck (cervical).